top of page

 Your brain is hardwired to protect you from threats.
 It does this by searching the past, present, and future for potential or real threats.
 Because of this time-traveling, bad-news bias of your brain, it needs your body to tell it what is happening right now, to help it have the chemical balance to think clearly, learn, and stay present.

-It takes a while to shift from the brain-based approach to weight loss, but it gets easier as you restore your brain’s ability to trust your body, emotions, and spirt again.
+It takes a while to shift from the brain-based approach to weight loss, but it gets easier as you restore your brain’s ability to trust your body, emotions, and spirit again.
 For now, simply notice how much brain energy it takes to manage the calories-in/calories-out approach.

 Step 2: The smart starting point for lasting weight loss